 Research Continuity Overview

-Researchers will be allowed to return to limited activity.
+Researchers will be allowed to return to Restricted Activity.

-- The research return outlined below is Level 3 (Limited Activity) of the Research Continuity plan currently in effect.
+- The research return outlined below is Level 3 (Restricted Activity) of the Research Continuity plan currently in effect.

 - Research Plans must be approved Department/Unit Chairs and Deans.